 - Accommodation at guesthouse in Kathmandu (Bed & Breakfast and bottled water included)

 - Accommodation in lodges / tea houses on the trek with meals and hot drinks provided (water not included on the trek - boiled water can be bought locally)

-- Sherpa guides and porters to carry your main bags
+- Sherpa guide and porters to carry your bags

 - International flight to Kathmandu

 - Tourist visa, which you can buy on arrival